dev-academy-programme/plug-resources/student-guide/free-money.md

 Before starting this exercise you should familiarise yourself with the core concepts of the [Python programming language](../segments/python).
 If you have never coded in Python before, we recommend working your way through all of the linked concepts.
 Python is a very developer friendly language and if coming from other languages such as Javascript or Ruby, you should be able to pick it up in no time!

-The tricker Python code you will want to understand are [Classes in Python](../segments/python/classes.md).
+The trickier Python code you will want to understand are [Classes in Python](../segments/python/classes.md).
 Be sure to read through the external links provided if you have not dealt with Python Classes before, as you will be using these extensively throughout this and other exercises.

 ## Blockchain